 Treatments for Shingles

 There’s nothing that can be done once the virus becomes active again other than to let it run its course for several weeks.
 However, early treatment may reduce the duration of the outbreak and minimize the scarring that sometimes results after the blisters heal.
+For hourly home care, Albuquerque caregivers can provide care and support to aging adults.
 Lingering pain following the initial outbreak is more difficult to treat and manage.
 Treatment of symptoms may include:

 • Painkillers and NSAIDs such as ibuprofen